Omer Lavoie

-Lieutenant-General Omer Lavoie, CMM, MSC, CD was a senior officer in the Canadian Army and the Canadian Armed Forces.
+Lieutenant-General Omer Lavoie, CMM, MSC, CD is a retired senior officer in the Canadian Army and the Canadian Armed Forces.
 He was the commander of the 4th Canadian Division until the summer of 2014.
 He was promoted to major general in January 2016, and appointed commander of 1st Canadian Division.
 He served as battle group commander of the 1 RCR Battle Group, Task Force 3-06, from July 2006 to February 2007 in Kandahar, Afghanistan.
-In 2021, he retired from the Canadian Army.

 Biography

 Lavoie joined the CF in 1983 as a private soldier in The Lake Superior Scottish Regiment.
 Upon high school graduation, he transferred to the Regular Force and attended Royal Roads Military College from 1985-1989.
 Upon completion of infantry phase training, he was posted to Second Battalion, The Royal Canadian Regiment.

 Lavoie's regimental employment includes service with 2 RCR, 1 RCR and as the regimental adjutant.
 As a member of 2 RCR, he was employed as a platoon commander, officer commanding reconnaissance platoon and as a company second-in command.
 While posted to 1 RCR, he served as the battle group operations officer and as officer commanding the Duke of Edinburgh's Company.

 Lavoie's extra regimental service has included postings to Canadian Forces Northern Area Headquarters in Yellowknife, attendance at the CF Command and Staff College in Toronto, and staff officer to Director General Strategic Planning in National Defence Headquarters.

 Lavoie assumed command of 1st Battalion, The Royal Canadian Regiment, on 24 June 2005.
 Shortly after his appointment, Lavoie commenced specialized training for OP ATHENA and deployed to Afghanistan in August 2006.

 Lavoie's operational experience includes employment as a rifle platoon commander during the OKA Crisis, as a company second-in-command in Croatia and Bosnia in 1992/1993, and as a battle group operations officer in Kosovo in 1999/2000.
 He was commanding officer of the 1 RCR Battle Group in Afghanistan in 2006/2007.

 In 2019, Lavoie was promoted to lieutenant general and appointed deputy commander of Allied Joint Force Command Naples.